Automatic differentiation for performing the Cauchy-Kovalevskaya procedure in Lax-Wendroff type discretizations: Approximate Lax-Wendroff procedure and automatic differentiation

-Note that $\F = \F({\uu^n})$~\eqref{eq:tavgflux} is an approximation to the time average flux in the interval $[t_n, t_{n + 1}]$~\cite{babbar2022lax}.
-The spatial derivatives $(\partial_t^m \pf)_x$ are computed by differentiating their element local polynomial approximations in the DG/FR basis~\cite{babbar2022lax}.
-These are then used to obtain a local approximation of the time averaged flux $\F$ which is made global by the DG/FR procedure~\cite{babbar2022lax} and used to update the solution as in~\eqref{eq:lwtay}.
+The spatial derivatives $(\partial_t^m \pf)_x$ in~\eqref{eq:tavgflux} are computed by differentiating their element local polynomial approximations in the DG/FR basis~\cite{babbar2022lax}.
+These are then used to obtain a local approximation of the time averaged flux $\F$~\eqref{eq:tavgflux} which is made global by the DG/FR procedure~\cite{babbar2022lax} and used to update the solution as in~\eqref{eq:lwtay}.
 We now discuss the existing options for obtaining $\partial_t^m \pf$ using $\{ \partial_t^k \uu\}_{k:0}^{m-1}$, and then how AD can be used as an alternative.
+The relevant background for automatic differentiation is given in Appendix~\ref{sec:ad.appendix}.
 Following~\cite{babbar2022lax}, we write

 The temporal derivatives of the flux are given by Faà di Bruno's formula~\cite{faadibruno1857}